 Contents Preface of Authors 3 Maturity of KMers 3.
-Preface Chair KMGN 4 Formal degrees of KMers 32 Preface Chair GfWM 5 Domains of activitiy by KMers 33 Acknowledgements 6 Understanding of KM strategic positioning 34 Preferences of KM by country 35 1.
-Summary KM is communication 36 Networks of knowledge management 9 Understanding of km strategic positioning by seniority 37 Summary and key findings 10 Time spent on activities relevant to knowledge management 38 Recommendations to improve KM implementation 11 4.
-La averia a Davana ativa Profile of the typical knowledge manager 12 4.
-Learning Perspective Trome of the typical knowledge manager Sources for KMers 40 2.
-Demography Time investment for learning and upgrading KM skills 41 Knowledge Management is global 14 Upgrading KM skills by country and gender 42 Timeline of first contact to KM 15 Learning behaviour 43 Basics on demography: seniority, age and gender 16 External risks and new chances 44 Distribution of age, gender and seniority among respondents 17 Pioneers and opportunities for expansion 45 Distribution of industries among respondents 18 KM as a missed opportunity to grow?
-46 Industry and size of organizations matters for KM 19 Ressources and services in demand by KMers 47 Formal education by gender 20 5.
-Method Focus of education 21 5.
-Method Timelines of KM shows growth in selected countries 22 Data collection 49 KM is gender neutral 23 Self assessment of the quality of inputs by respondents 50 Distribution among disciplines and degrees of kmers by gender 24 High quality of inputs 51 Job titles of KMers 25 Data cleaning 52 KM hierarchies: to whom KMers report to 26 Imprint 53 2 KNA Dala and Astistics About the authors 54 3.
+Preface Chair KMGN 4 Formal degrees of KMers 32 Preface Chair GfWM 5 Domains of activity by KMers 33 Acknowledgements 6 Understanding of KM strategic positioning 34 Preferences of KM by country 35 1.
+Summary KM is communication 36 Networks of knowledge management 9 Understanding of km strategic positioning by seniority 37 Summary and key findings 10 Time spent on activities relevant to knowledge management Recommendations to improve KM implementation 11 Profile of the typical knowledge manager 4.
+Learning Perspective 12 Sources for KMers 4( 2.
+Demography Time investment for learning and upgrading KM skills 41 Knowledge Management is global 14 Upgrading KM skills by country and gender 42 Timeline of first contact to KM 15 Learning behavior 43 Basics on demography: seniority, age and gender 16 External risks and new chances 44 Distribution of age, gender, and seniority among respondents 17 Pioneers and opportunities for expansion 4.5 Distribution of industries among respondents 18 KM as a missed opportunity to grow?
+46 Industry and size of organizations matters for KM 19 Resources and services in demand by KMers 47 Formal education by gender 20 Focus of education 21 5.
+Method Timelines of KM shows growth in selected countries 22 Data collection 49 KM is gender neutral 23 Self-assessment of the quality of inputs by respondents 50 Distribution among disciplines and degrees of KMers by gender 24 High quality of inputs 5.
+Job titles of KMers 25 Data cleaning 52 KM hierarchies: to whom KMers report to 26 Imprint 53 Witherdrenies, to whom kivers report to 20 About the authors 54 3.
 KM Role and Activities References 55 Balanced allocation of time to KM activities 28 KMers are pioneers and innovators 29 KM related degrees 30